etetoolkit/ete/doc/support.rst

 Help and Support
 ***************************

-Could not find your answer in the FAQ and Tutorial?
+Could not find an answer?
 Join the ETE toolkit community and post your question!!

 You will also be updated with with important news and announcements.